Table of Contents:

 When a learner is cognitively engaged, they take the initiative to represent what they learn in their own context and utilize learning strategies that work for them to absorb and retain information effectively.

-The learner’s interaction and level participation in the learning process.
-Indicators of behavioral engagement reflect observable actions which include time and effort spent participating in learning activities, and interaction with peers and others related to the learning experience.
+The learner’s interaction and level of participation in the learning process.
+Indicators of behavioral engagement reflect observable actions which include time and effort spent participating in learning activities and interaction with peers and others related to the learning experience.

-A key factor that is often overlooked in development and implementation of training interventions is the environment factor of learner engagement.
+A key factor that is often overlooked in the development and implementation of training interventions is the environmental factor of learner engagement.
 This is a significant factor that influences behavioral engagement.
-Training and the process of learning does not end when the training event itself is over.
-For knowledge to manifest itself in the workplace, it requires reinforcement and application and practice in the context of the employee’s functional routine.
+Training and the process of learning do not end when the training event itself is over.
+For knowledge to manifest itself in the workplace, it requires reinforcement and application, and practice in the context of the employee’s functional routine.